Pandidoux/Leaflet.TrueStory/README.md

 | background | Story bloc background css property                    | "#FFF"        | string                |
 | shadow     | Show a shadow on the story bloc                       | true          | boolean               |
 | callback   | Function called when the story is visible             | null          | function              |

+The callback function take the current story properties as parameter.
+When two stories are entirely visible at the same time, the top one is prioritize.